 Now, Hurd’s comments were couched within his big pitch for cloud computing, but that shouldn’t detract from the fact that he is absolutely correct: CIOs have never had it so tough.

 A moving target

 The rate of change in the information space is so rapid that operating models and company strategies are in a state of constant flux, reacting to every single data point that becomes available.
 No sooner is one strategy implemented than a shift in technology and/or consumer digital habits forces another change in direction.
 Staying relevant isn’t a generational problem anymore: it needs to be addressed month on month.

 Furthermore, cybersecurity needs are growing exponentially.
 As we saw in 2016 with Three Mobile and others, data breaches put millions of people at risk and can have a cataclysmic effect on the reputation and fate of a business.
 According to the Spiceworks tech career survey, 62% of IT leaders see cybersecurity as a key skill to develop for 2017 (read our blog piece with Stuart Jubb, Director at Crossword Security).

-If this wasn’t enough to think about, the CIO also has to contend with the increasingly complex people structure within his/her IT division in a time of widespread skill shortages, terrible diversity and CEOs looking to cut costs.
-According to the aforementioned Spiceworks career outlook survey, 40% of IT professionals were burnt out in their current role, while 38% of those surveyed were looking to find a better work-life balance.
-Cue the self-pitying violin music…
+If this wasn’t enough to think about, CIOs also have to contend with the increasingly complex structures within their IT divisions in a time of widespread skill shortages, terrible diversity and CEOs looking to cut costs.
+According to the Spiceworks career outlook survey, 40% of IT professionals were burnt out in their current role, while 38% of those surveyed were looking to find a better work-life balance.

-But seriously, it’s clear that CIOs are currently up against it on a number of fronts, which makes appointing the right one even more critical in today’s business climate.
+It is clear that CIOs are currently being tested on a number of levels, which makes appointing the right one even more critical.
 At ORESA, our refined search process ensures that we find the very best and most talented individuals to ensure your business grows substantially.
 To find out more, get in touch at email@example.com.